mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **USING LEADERSHIP**

 The Leadership skill is about coaxing, convincing, threatening, or challenging your subordinates, or getting people to accept you as a superior.
-If you lead people who accept you as their (lone) superior, even temporarily, you can take a Complex Action to make a `Leadership + Charisma [Social] Test`.
+If you lead people who accept you as their (lone) superior, even temporarily, you can take a Major Action to make a `Leadership + Charisma [Social] Test`.
 How this helps depends on what you choose to do.

 Command: The target resists with a `Leadership + Willpower [Mental] test` (with Social Modifiers).
 For every net hit you get, the target accepts you as their leader for 1 Combat Turn.
 This doesn’t work if you’ve failed on this target before.